Skip to content

 About Loop Therapy

 Loop Therapy is an occupational therapy clinic located in Across, Western Australia.
-They work with children and families to support everyday activities and skill development.
+They work with children and young people who may be experiencing developmental challenges, learning difficulties, or functional concerns in their daily lives.

-The clinic provides occupational therapy services across several areas.
-These include assessments of activities of daily living (ADL), support for children with ADHD and autism, help with developmental delays, and early intervention services for younger children.
-They also offer educational occupational therapy and functional capacity assessments.
+The clinic provides occupational therapy assessments and support across a range of areas.
+These include activities of daily living (ADL) assessments, support for children with ADHD or autism, developmental delay assessment, early intervention services for younger children, occupational therapy within educational settings, and functional capacity assessments.

 Getting started